Natural Resources

 teacher will either draw a line down the board or provide a large piece of paper split in half.
 Label one side “Natural Resources” and the other side “Man-made Resources.”

-One at a time they will take their sticky note and place it on the correct side to represent if their object is a natural resource or a man-made resource.
-Students must come back to their group and get at the end of their group’s line.
+4. The students must stand in a straight line.
+One at a time, they will take their sticky note and place it on the correct side to represent whether their object is a natural resource or a man-made resource.
+Students must return to their group and reach the end of their group’s line.
 The

 Culminating Event: